25 East Washington, Suite 1515

 Contact: Adam Gross

-PILI Interns & Fellows work under the direct supervision of BPI attorneys.
-They research legal and policy issues, write memoranda, briefs and policy papers, develop legal strategies and participate in various aspects of our advocacy work – examples of which are described below.
+PILI Interns and Fellows work under the direct supervision of BPI attorneys.
+They research legal and policy issues, write memoranda, briefs and policy papers, develop legal strategies, and participate in meetings with BPI staff and with coalition partners and decision-makers.

 In addition to your cover letter and resume, BPI may request unofficial transcripts, writing samples, and list of references.
 After you submit your application for this agency, the agency will contact you to ask for these additional materials if they wish to pursue your application further.

 This agency is approved to host a Law Student Intern during the summer.
 They are also approved to host Graduate Fellows.